 Thomas Wuchte – Executive Secretary

 Mr. Thomas Wuchte joins the IIJ from his position as the Head on Anti-Terrorism Issues in the Organization for Security and Co-operation in Europe (OSCE).
 He is a graduate of the United States Military Academy at West Point and received a post-graduate degree in International Relations from the University of Illinois.
 As the focal point for all OSCE counter-terrorism activities, he supported the political process within the OSCE’s 57 participating States to maintain and strengthen the role of the organisation as an effective framework for addressing the terrorist threat, in close co-ordination with the United Nations and the Global Counterterrorism Forum (GCTF).
 Before his duties at the OSCE, Mr. Wuchte served as the Special Coordinator for United Nations Security Council Resolution 1540 and received the U.S. Department of State’s Highest Award… read more

 Reinhard Uhrig – Director of Administration and Outreach

 Reinhard joined the IIJ as Director of Administration and Outreach in October 2014.
 A member of the Senior Management Team, he is in charge of IIJ administration, financial planning and management, and outreach, and has assisted with the development of a vision and strategic plan to guide the IIJ.
-Reinhard previously served as Deputy Head, Transnational Threats Department (TNTD/ATU), Organization for Security and Co-operation in Europe (OSCE), supervising counter terrorism programs and managing a team of ten international staff members.
+Reinhard previously served as Deputy Head, Transnational Threats Department (TNTD/ATU), Organization for Security and Co-operation in Europe (OSCE), supervising counter terrorism programmes and managing a team of ten international staff members.
 He previously worked in the Representative Office of the Federal Republic of Germany in Ramallah (Palestinian Territories), and the United Nations Organisation on Drugs and Crime (UNODC), in both its Vienna headquarters and the Tashkent (Uzbekistan) Regional Office.